Whiteheadcrab/Spring-PetClinic/PetClinic/README.txt

 - Used for practising with rebasing in Git
 - Used for practising with Circle CI
 - Used for working with Git Branches
+- Used for practising with WebDataBinder (old Spring function)

 Used in creating this project : Java , Spring , Spring Boot DevTools , Lombok , Web ,
 Thymeleaf , MySQL , H2 , Ops - Actuator , JPA